Bachelor of Dental Surgery

 Year 2

-Second year builds on first year, maintaining the focus on patient-centered care.
+Second year builds on first year, maintaining the focus on patient-centred care.
 The aim is to develop an understanding of the changes that occur in the oral cavity when an imbalance of the oral ecosystem develops.
 The emphasis will be to restore and maintain the balance towards health.
 As in first-year, students’ SGDE involve participation in integrated learning activities, supported by class meetings, laboratory, tutorials, simulation and clinical sessions and independent study.
 Second year continues the emphasis on a scientific basis of dentistry by integrating research-informed knowledge of the structure and function of body with an emphasis on developing systematic scientific skills to examine, assess risk and systematically manage healthy patients with minor conditions.

 Years 3 & 4